LiuYuHan31/LiuYuHan31.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hello!
 I'm Yuhan Liu, a Ph.D. candidate in Artificial Intelligence at <a href="http://ai.ruc.edu.cn"> Gaoling School of Artificial Intelligence</a>, Renmin University of China, where I have been studying since 2021 under the supervision of Prof. <a href="http://ai.ruc.edu.cn/english/GSAI_FACULTY/28026f7425324f61991c70d279372d13.htm">Rui Yan</a>.
 Prior to joining RUC, I earned my M.S. in Mathematics and B.S. in Automation from China University of Petroleum (Beijing), where I was mentored by Prof. Jianjun Liu and Prof. Zhu Wang, respectively.
 I also completed a minor in English Speech and Debate at CUPB, under the guidance of Prof. Jie Lian.

-**I am in the 2025 Fall job market and actively seeking postdoctoral and faculty opportunities.
-Feel free to reach out to me!**
+<span style="color: #c00000;">**I am in the 2025 Fall job market and actively seeking postdoctoral and faculty opportunities.
+Feel free to reach out to me at yuhan.liu@ruc.edu.cn !**</span>

-My research interests include LLMs and their application in Governance, with a particular focus on Fake News, Multi-Agent Systems for Social Science, and issues related to LLMs, including Hallucination, Hate Speech, and Bias.
-I am particularly interested in exploring the capabilities of LLMs and their practical applications in these domains.
-My work primarily involves utilizing LLMs to address challenges in areas such as fake news propagation and their role in social systems.
-Additionally, I am passionate about leveraging LLMs for societal benefits, particularly in sectors like advertising, recommendation systems, and healthcare.
-Another area of my research is aligning LLMs agents with social behavior, ensuring that these models act in ways that are consistent with societal norms and values.
-I am also addressing the challenges of continual learning within LLMs, ensuring their ability to adapt and improve over time.
+# ❤️ Research Interest
+My research interests include **_LLMs and their application in Governance_**, focusing on:

+* **Fake News and Social Systems**: Investigating the use of LLMs in addressing the propagation of fake news and their role in social dynamics.
+* **LLM-related Challenges**: Exploring issues such as Hallucination, Hate Speech, Bias, and the alignment of LLM agents with societal norms and values.
+* **Societal Impact**: Leveraging LLMs in sectors like healthcare, advertising, and recommendation systems for societal benefit.
+* **Continual Learning**: Addressing the challenges of continual learning in LLMs to ensure they can adapt and improve over time.

 My contributions have been recognized in several top-tier international AI conferences.

-For academic collaborations or inquiries, please feel free to reach out to me at yuhan.liu@ruc.edu.cn.

 # 🔥 News
+- *2024.12*: &nbsp;🎉🎉 We won the Gold Medal in the Tencent Multi-Agent Application Competition (Rank 1/210)!
+Congratulations to Xuyan!
+- *2024.10*: &nbsp;🎉 Invited to serve as a Reviewer for WWW 2025 and ICLR 2025.
 - *2024.08*: &nbsp;🎉 Attending IJCAI 2024 in South Korea—looking forward to connecting!
 - *2024.07*: &nbsp;🎉 Invited to serve as a <span style="color:red">Session Chair</span> for IJCAI 2024 NLP Track (Jeju, South Korea)
 - *2024.06*: &nbsp;🎉 Invited to serve as a Reviewer for EMNLP 2024
-- *2024.05*: &nbsp;🎉🎉 One paper is accepted by IJCAI 2024 <span style="color:red">Oral</span> (Jeju, South Korea)!
+- *2024.05*: &nbsp;🎉🎉 One paper is accepted by IJCAI 2024 (<span style="color:red">Oral</span>) (Jeju, South Korea)!
 - *2024.05*: &nbsp;🎉 Attending COLING 2024 in Italy—looking forward to connecting!
 - *2024.05*: &nbsp;🎉 Attending WWW 2024 in Singapore—looking forward to connecting!
 - *2024.04*: &nbsp;🎉 Invited to serve as a Reviewer for ACM MM 2024